-*Use fruits and veggies that are in-season (if you can find fresh figs, you’ll want to add them to your board), or add pickles, pickled beets, or pickled watermelon rind that you preserved this season.
+*Use fruits and veggies that are in season, If you can find fresh figs, you’ll want to add them to your board!
+You can also add pickles, pickled beets, or pickled watermelon rind that you preserved this season.

 Assemble Your Board

-Depending on how large your board is, or how many people you are feeding, start by arranging a few shallow bowls (which will be used for olives and spreads/dipping sauces).
+Depending on how large your board is, or how many people you are feeding, start by arranging a few shallow bowls (which will be used for olives and spreads/dipping sauces), and build around them.
 Or start with one bowl in the center (for olives) and “decorate” around it.